KeaganAnd/Hydra-Project/articles/variables.md

 ##### Static Variables

 Some variables you may never want to change the value, this is called a static variable.
-Using these saves a bit of [memory](https://en.wikipedia.org/wiki/Computer_memory) on your computer.
+Using these saves a bit of <a href="https://en.wikipedia.org/wiki/Computer_memory" target="_blank">memory</a> on your computer.
 We won't get much into the parts of a computer(hardware), simply memory is a place where your computer stores data.
 Like these variables we're making.
 However this memory is limited and gets deleted when the computer loses power, so a good programmer will aim to use as little as possible.

 <span><br></span>